Grounded Before Gravity?

 - Anne Murray then sings Long Distance Call.

-- Then news segment then started and if feels like they've found their legs.
-I didn't really think about it but with it being 1975 they are just entering the 1976 presidential election cycle.
+- The news segment then started, and it feels like they've found their legs.
+I didn't really think about it, but with it being 1975 they are just entering the 1976 presidential election cycle.

 - I'm glad that they no longer interrupt the news with a commercial as it's always a just a repeat commercial from a couple weeks ago.
 This one was the gay couple promoting a product called Jamitol.

-- This was followed by the Bee clip the inspired the intro above.
+- This was followed by the Bee clip that inspired the intro above review.

 - Which was then followed by the Albert Brooks short also mention up above.